mosip/mosip-infra/deployment/v3/utils/prop_migrator/README.md

     - CSV file named `property_file_mapping.csv`.
     - Each row in the CSV file should contain two columns: `Old Property File` and `Latest Property File`.
-    - Provide the relative paths of the property files in the old and latest repositories. ( if not present )
+    - Provide the relative paths of the property files in the old version (v2) and latest version (v3) repositories. ( if not present )

    Example: